 Evaluation of patients with suspected antiphospholipid syndrome by identification of phospholipid IgG antibodies

 APL, GPL, and MPL units refer to arbitrary units.
 The abbreviation APL denotes the result is from the IgA isotype, the abbreviation GPL denotes the result is from the IgG isotype and the abbreviation MPL denotes the result is from the IgM isotype.
 The letters "PL" denote specificity for phospholipid antigens.
 Positive and strongly-positive results for IgG and IgM phospholipid (cardiolipin) antibodies (>40 GPL and/or >40 MPL) are diagnostic criteria for antiphospholipid syndrome (APS).
 Lesser levels of IgG and IgM phospholipid (cardiolipin) antibodies and antibodies of the IgA isotype may occur in patients with clinical signs of APS but the results are not considered diagnostic.
 Phospholipid (cardiolipin) antibodies must be detected on 2 or more occasions at least 12 weeks apart to fulfill the laboratory diagnostic criteria for APS.

-IgA phospholipids (cardiolipin) antibody result >15 APL with negative IgG and IgM phospholipids (cardiolipin) antibody results are not diagnostic for APS.
+An IgA phospholipids (cardiolipin) antibody result above 15 APL with negative IgG and IgM phospholipids (cardiolipin) antibody results is not diagnostic for APS.